 Unskilled Jobs Draw Migrants, Changing Face Of Small Towns Across America

-It is the 8 a.m. assembly at Cactus Elementary School, located on the bleak plains of the Texas panhandle.
+It is the 8 a.m. assembly at Cactus Elementary School, located on the bleak plains of the Texas Panhandle.
 Kids with colorful backpacks and sleepy eyes sit cross-legged on the gym floor while their principal kick-starts the day: "Good morning, Cactus Elementary!"
 The students crow in response.

 Many of them come from poor villages in faraway lands — Central America, Somalia, Myanmar, Congo, Haiti — and they're clearly thrilled to be in school.